Getting to Città di Castello

 1. From Rome (Fiumicino Airport)

-In case you need additional information, the state railroad system has a web page - www.trenitalia.it - through which you can check all possible train connections for any destination.
+In case you need additional information, the state railroad system has a web page – www.trenitalia.it – through which you can check all possible train connections for any destination.
 Just specify the departure and arrival locations.
 You can also buy your tickets in advance through the website.

 4. Getting from Pisa Airport to Firenze